Scholarships for Minority Candidates

 CIC Summer Research Opportunities Program (SROP) (Underrepresented students in science)

-Congressional Hispanic Caucus Latino (Students interested in public service)
+Congressional Hispanic Caucus (Students interested in public service)

 Davis Putter Scholarship Fund (Students interested in social justice work)